kcw00/skills-communicate-using-markdown/index.md

-// I added an image to this file
+// I added a c code to this file